 As you embark on your job search, keep the following cover letter tips in mind:

-• Your cover letter is a supplemental cover letter that supports your resume.
+• Your cover letter is a supplemental document that supports your resume.
 Never repeat what’s on your resume, but expand and explain one or two key points.

 • A standard cover letter includes four sections: contact information, a greeting and introduction, body paragraphs detailing key skills or achievements, and a conclusion with a call to action for an interview.